 This was the first modern photographic lens, designed in 1888.
 It was made possible by new optical glasses developed by Ernst Abbe and Otto Schott.
 This ‘aplanatic’ lens couldn't be manufactured until 1892, though, because of Schott's initial quality control problems with the exotic glass.

-Meanwhile in 1890, Dr. Paul Rudolph designed an ‘anastigmatic’ lens using a combination of old glasses and new Jena glasses, but of an asymmetric form (later called the Protar), which was first to see mass production.
+Meanwhile in 1889, Dr. Paul Rudolph designed an ‘anastigmatic’ lens using a combination of old glasses and new Jena glasses, but of an asymmetric form (later called the Protar), which was first to see mass production in 1890.

 The original lens

 Schröder's patent doesn't describe a specific lens, but sets out design guidelines.
 The listed dimensions are from Eric Beltrando's recreation of the concentric lens, included among hundreds of other historical lenses at Dioptrique Photographique.
-Beltrando calculated some data and two pages of spot diagrams for it (you can click each thumbnail to pop up a full size spot diagram).
+Beltrando calculated some data and spot diagrams for the original lens, here.
+(Click on a thumbnail image to pop up a full size diagram).

 A variant using modern glasses